fabiocyro/line_navigation/README.md

 ### Method 1:

-The most simple.
+The most simple way.
 If you already have a workspace up and running, just clone it on your src folder, colcon build it and source the *install/setup.bash* file.

 ```
 cd your_workspace